 Concepts

-How Verklet runs Node.js-style workloads in a browser tab — workers, OPFS, service workers, WASM.
+How Verklet runs Node.js-style and Python workloads across browser workers, Pyodide, OPFS, service workers, WASM, and server promotion.

-Verklet is built from four browser primitives, each doing one job.
-None of them is new; the work is in stitching them into something that feels like a real Node host.
+Verklet is browser-first.
+The browser backend is built from browser primitives, each doing one job.
+None of them is new; the work is in stitching them into something that feels like a real Node and Python host.
+The server backend adds a managed Linux workspace for workloads the browser cannot run.

 Web Workers — process isolation